- Counseling Services

 We know exam schedules matter, which is why the exam schedule is posted along with the class schedule prior to registration.
 Thus, you can know and plan for your exam schedule from the beginning of the semester.
 Reviewing and completing outlines, as well finishing other course assignments, should be done with your exam schedule in mind.

 In addition, College of Law exam rescheduling policy entitles students who have two exams within a 24 hour period or three exams within 52 hours to have one or more of the exams rescheduled to avoid such conflicts.
 This doesn’t happen automatically, and there is no requirement that you have such exams rescheduled.
 If you do want to have an exam rescheduled, you must make a timely request for exam rescheduling.
-For Fall 2014 semester, that request must be turned in to the Registrar’s Office by Friday, October 31.
+For Spring 2015 semester, that request must be turned in to the Registrar’s Office by Friday, March 20.
 The entire exam policy can be found here.

 There are two important aspects of this policy to keep in mind.
 One is that to have a right to reschedule one of two exams both must start and end within the same 24 hour period.
 Thus, a morning and an evening exam on the same day would qualify, as would a morning exam following an evening exam the night before.
 Morning exams on two consecutive days, however, do not result in rescheduling because they do not start and end within the same 24 hour period.